imawuman/bootstrap-scripts/README.md

-# bootstrap-scripts
+# template-scripts

-Repository containing several bootstrap script functionalities for various languages.
+Repository containing templates for common scripts in different languages.

 ### Functionality
 - `Command Line`: Invoke a script function using command line arguments as function parameters.